Mandurugo

-The Mandurugo is a mythical being from Philippine folklore, similar to a vampire.

-A variety of Aswang (Filipino shapeshifter), the Mandurugo resembles a vampire.
+The Mandurugo is a mythical being from Philippine folklore, similar to a harpy-vampire variant of Aswang (Filipino shapeshifter).
+The Mandurugo drinks blood similar to a vampire.
 They are usually young and beautiful women by day, but develop wings and long, sharp tongues by night, which they use to either make cuts in a man's neck, or prick the inside of his mouth while kissing him to obtain blood.
 The stories, popular to Tagalog and Bicol speakers, have many variations.
 Sometimes the Mandurugo marries unsuspecting men to prey upon them, or may just select one husband, using him as a cover for her blood drinking activities, flying to other villages to feed.